Call for papers

 We invite you to submit a paper to the workshop, and present and discuss it at the event itself on any topics related to automated software testing.

-Full paper (up to 7 pages) describing original and completed research.
+Full paper (up to 7 pages, including references) describing original and completed research.

-Short paper (up to 4 pages) for example:
+Short paper (up to 4 pages, including references) for example:

 – position statements – intended to generate discussion and debate.